-A suspension may be lifted earlier that the approved period provided one working days notice of the new end date is given.
-A refund of the daily rate will be made less an administration charge of £50 due to preparatory works that will have been undertaken.
+A suspension request may be cancelled providing one working days notice is given.
+A refund will be made less an administration charge of £50 due to preparatory works that will have been undertaken.

 Suspension approvals will be confirmed online, by email or other digital means where possible.
 The details of the suspension will be given to the parking attendant patrolling the area concerned and a record of the suspension will be logged.
 Where unauthorised vehicles are found parked in parking places subject to suspension and the appropriate suspension notices are clearly visible then penalty charge notices will be issued.

 Charges for Dispensations and Suspensions